JA One

-JA One, also known simply as JA, (born July 11, 1969) is an American graffiti artist from the Upper West Side, Manhattan, New York, known for advocating street graffiti during the Metropolitan Transportation Authority's clean train era as well as his prolific output.
+JA One, also known simply as JA, (born 11 July 1969) is an American graffiti artist from the Upper West Side of Manhattan in New York City, known for advocating street graffiti during the Metropolitan Transportation Authority's clean train era as well as his prolific output.

 Biography

 JA began painting graffiti in New York as a teenager, and by 1985 was known for his work on the city's trains.
 JA One took on his tag in 1986.
 In response to the MTA's clamp down on train graffiti, initiated under the leadership of David L. Gunn, JA One spearheaded the movement to take graffiti bombing onto the streets.
 By 1990 JA was considered by peers to be all city king of New York.
 His willingness tackle difficult targets, such as police vehicles, has distinguished his output.

 Throughout his artistic career JA One has had rivalries with other graffiti artists.
 In his book Subway Lives the journalist Jim Dwyer documented one of JA's conflicts with a Bushwick based graffiti crew.
 In a 2020 interview the graffiti tagger Lord Ezec recounted physical confrontations and conflicts he and other graffiti artists had had with JA One in the past.

 JA One is regarded as one of the most prolific graffiti artists ever.
 It has been estimated that he has produced more that 1 million tags over the course of his career.
 Interviewed for a Rolling Stone feature an anonymous New York police detective estimated that, by 1995, JA was responsible for $5 million worth of damage to property in the city.